Vaghareli Rotli is an easy, quick snack or light meal prepared from leftover rotli/roti, yogurt and spices.

 - Add the salt and water.
 Mix.
 Let it come to a gentle boil.

-- When you make rotlis, store the left over in the freezer.
-When you have a sufficient quantity, make a quick snack.
+- Whenever you make roti, rotli, store the leftovers in the freezer.
+When you have enough, make this easy delicious snack.

 - For a more creamier consistency, use more yogurt.

 - Add water according to how thick or watery you want the vaghareli rotli to be.